amazon-connect/amazon-connect-streams/README.md

           softphone: {                    // optional, defaults below apply if not provided
             allowFramedSoftphone: true,   // optional, defaults to false
             disableRingtone: false,       // optional, defaults to false
-            ringtoneUrl: "[your-ringtone-filepath].mp3", // optional, defaults to CCP’s default ringtone if a falsy value is set
+            ringtoneUrl: "[your-ringtone-filepath].mp3" // optional, defaults to CCP’s default ringtone if a falsy value is set
             allowFramedVideoCall: true,    // optional, default to false
             allowEarlyGum: true    //optional, default to true
-          },
-          task: {
-            disableRingtone: false, // optional, defaults to false
-            ringtoneUrl: "[your-ringtone-filepath].mp3", // optional, defaults to CCP's default ringtone if a falsy value is set
           },
           pageOptions: { //optional
             enableAudioDeviceSettings: false, //optional, defaults to 'false'